Clemson tops Iowa State in Cheez-It Bowl for Swinney’s 150th

 Iowa State, which was severely limited playing without star tailback Breece Hall, mustered just 270 yards and 14 first downs against a Clemson defense that came into the game second in the nation in scoring defense.

-Iowa State dropped four of its final six games of the season and lost in a bowl game for a fourth consecutive year.
+Iowa State dropped four of its final six games of the season.
 The Cyclones got within 20-13 with 9:42 to play on Andrew Mevis’ third field goal and Purdy’s 6-yard touchdown pass to Charlie Kolar.

 Purdy, the winningest quarterback in school history, completed 22 of 39 passes for 204 yards, but his two turnovers — both produced by Clemson’s Goodrich — proved costly.